 Shortly before graduating high school, Seth obtained his Eagle Scout.
 A proud moment.

 Seth served an LDS mission in Salt Lake City

 Seth and Holly Wedding Day in December 2009

 Seth was so popular that they named a town after him in West Virginia

 Julianne and Sol in 1989 shortly after he was born.
 This was in Oita, Japan

 We were already living in Japan when Solomon decided to join our family.
-According to Julianne, he was her easiest birth.
+According to Julianne, he was her easiest birth. thanks to buying kratom for less.
 And, almost instantly he was a hit in Oita.
 Not many “gaijin” children were born in that part of Japan.
 So, it was great news for all of us and for many of our Japanese friends.

 Solomon had long, fun curly hair

 He always had a smile on his face (or so it seemed)